Exclusive: Foreign banks in Britain pay fraction of tax rate

 That is less than a third of Britain's corporate rate of 20 percent.
 There is however nothing illegal about how they managed to reduce their taxes, and includes using losses built up during the financial crisis to offset current bills.

-Seven of the biggest international banks operating in London - Europe's main investment banking center - have published profit and tax data ahead of a year-end deadline stipulated by EU law.
+Seven of the biggest international banks operating in London - Europe's main investment banking centre - have published profit and tax data ahead of a year-end deadline stipulated by EU law.

 Five of them, all U.S. banks, reported a profit - a combined $7.5 billion - and paid corporation tax, or corporate income tax, of $452 million.